Control Lyapunov-Barrier Function Based Model Predictive Control for Stochastic Nonlinear Affine Systems: Control Lyapunov-Barrier Function Based Stochastic Model Predictive Control

-where $N$ is predictive horizon; $\mathbf{Q}$ and $\mathbf{R}$ are weighting matrices of predicted states and inputs respectively; $\mathbf{x}\left( i \middle| k \right)$ denotes the predicted state of nominal system at $t=k+iT$; $\mathbf{u}\left( i \middle| k \right)$ denotes predicted input during $t\in[k+iT,k+iT+T)$.
-The control input of closed-loop system is $\mathbf{u}(t) = \mathbf{u}\left( 0 \middle| k \right),t \in \lbrack k,k + T)$.
 The constraints in the optimizations of MPC are (\ref{eq28}) and (\ref{eq29}).
-Note that constraints in (\ref{eq29}) are associated with admissible control $\mathbf{u} \in U$, thus the region that admits a feasible solution is restricted.
+Note that constraints in (\ref{eq29}) are associated with admissible control $\mathbf{u}(t) \in U$, thus the region that admits a feasible solution is restricted.
 In Lyapunov based control, a universal formula\cite{Lin1991} is applied to construct a bounded control law as an auxiliary controller to illustrate feasibility and stability\cite{Wang2020}\cite{Mhaskar2006}.
 We extend it to a stochastic framework, namely,

 where $a = L_{f}W_{c}\left( \mathbf{x} \right) + \frac{1}{2}\mathrm{tr}\left( {\mathbf{\sigma}^{T}\left( \mathbf{x} \right)\frac{\partial^{2}W_{c}}{\partial\mathbf{x}^{2}}\mathbf{\sigma}\left( \mathbf{x} \right)} \right) + \rho V_{c}\left( \mathbf{x} \right)$, $\mathbf{b} = L_{g}W_{c}\left( \mathbf{x} \right)$, $\left\| \mathbf{u} \right\| \leq u^{max}$, $\rho > 0$. \begin{proposition} Let $X_{\phi} = \left\{ {\left. \mathbf{x} \right|a \leq \left\| {u^{max}\mathbf{b}} \right\|} \right\}$.
-For $\forall\mathbf{x} \in X_{\phi},\mathbf{x} \neq 0$, $\mathbf{\phi}\left( \mathbf{x} \right) \in U$ and $\mathcal{L}W_{c}\left( {\mathbf{x},\mathbf{\phi}\left( \mathbf{x} \right)} \right) < 0$. \end{proposition} \begin{proof} The conclusion is true if $\mathbf{b} = 0$.
+For $\forall\mathbf{x} \in X_{\phi},\mathbf{x} \neq 0$, $\mathbf{\phi}\left( \mathbf{x} \right) \in U$ and $\mathcal{L}W_{c}\left( {\mathbf{x},\mathbf{\phi}\left( \mathbf{x} \right)} \right) \leq - \rho V_{c}\left( \mathbf{x} \right) < 0$. \end{proposition} \begin{proof} The conclusion is true if $\mathbf{b} = 0$.
 We now prove it is true when $\mathbf{b} \neq 0$. \begin{enumerate}[a.] \item $\mathbf{\phi}\left( \mathbf{x} \right) \in U$ \begin{enumerate}[1)] \item $0 \leq a \leq \left\| {u^{max}\mathbf{b}} \right\|$

 It follows that

 We have

 which means